-However, there are a lot of reasons why Great Dane puppies and even adult Great Danes sleep so much, and it is good to know what the normal amount of sleep is so you can watch out for any signs of illness.
+However, there are many reasons why Great Dane puppies and even adult Great Danes sleep so much, and it is good to know the normal amount of sleep so you can watch out for any signs of illness.

 Do Great Dane Puppies Sleep A Lot?

-Many dog owners these days consider their dogs as part of their family or even consider it a child of sorts.
+Many dog owners consider their dogs part of their family or even consider it a child of sorts.

 When Great Dane’s are puppies, this really is not a comparison that is too far off.
 Now, all puppies, no matter the breed, will sleep much more than they do when they are an adult dog.

-However, Great Danes and other large breed dogs, such as Mastiffs, will sleep even more than other dogs!
+However, Great Danes and other large breed dogs like Mastiffs will sleep even more than other dogs!

-Great Dane puppies need more sleep simply because they have to grow that much more than other smaller dog breeds.
-They will certainly spend plenty of time playing, but sleeping allows the Great Dane puppies bodies to catch up, grow, and heal.
+Great Dane puppies need more sleep simply because they must grow more than other smaller dog breeds.
+They will certainly spend plenty of time playing, but sleeping allows the Great Dane puppy’s bodies to catch up, grow, and heal.

 Similar to human babies, this is a period where their whole life revolves around the play, eat, sleep, grow, potty, repeat cycle!